awslabs/aws-c-io/README.md

     int (*unsubscribe_from_io_events) (struct aws_event_loop *, struct aws_io_handle *);

 A subscriber will call this function to remove its io handle from the monitored events.
-For example, it would may this immediately before calling close() on a socke or pipe. `on_event` will still be invoked with `AWS_IO_EVENT_HANDLE_REMOVED` when this occurs.
+For example, it would may this immediately before calling close() on a socket or pipe. `on_event` will still be invoked with `AWS_IO_EVENT_HANDLE_REMOVED` when this occurs.

     BOOL (*is_on_callers_thread) (struct aws_event_loop *);

-Returns `TRUE` if the caller is on the same thread as the event loop.
+Returns `TRUE` if the caller is on the same thread as the event-loop.
 Returns `FALSE` otherwise.
-This allows users of the event loop to make a decision about whether it is safe to interact with the loop directly, or if they need to schedule a task to run in the correct thread.
+This allows users of the event-loop to make a decision about whether it is safe to interact with the loop directly, or if they need to schedule a task to run in the correct thread.
 This function is thread-safe.